paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 #### Effective Date
 Pub.
 L. 111–383, div.
 A, title X, § 1061(b), Jan.
 7, 2011, 124 Stat.
 4362, provided that: “[Section 122a of title 10](./chapter-003-general-powers-and-functions.md#section-122a), United States Code (as added by subsection (a)), shall take effect 90 days after the date of the enactment of this Act [Jan.
 7, 2011], and shall apply with respect to reports that are required by law to be submitted to Congress on or after that date.”

+#### Public Availability of Department of Defense Legislative Proposals
+Pub.
+L. 116–283, div.
+A, title X, § 1059, Jan.
+1, 2021, 134 Stat.
+3857, provided that: “Not later than 21 days after the transmission to the Committee on Armed Services of the Senate or the Committee on Armed Services of the House of Representatives of any official Department of Defense legislative proposal, the Secretary of Defense shall make publicly available on a website of the Department such legislative proposal, including any bill text and section-by-section analysis associated with the proposal.”

 #### Public Availability of Top-Line Numbers of Deployed Members of the Armed Forces
 Pub.
 L. 115–232, div.
 A, title V, § 595, Aug.
 13, 2018, 132 Stat.
 1789, provided that: “(a) In General.—Except as provided in subsection (b), the Secretary of Defense shall make publicly available, on a quarterly basis, on a website of the Department the top-line numbers of members of the Armed Forces deployed for each country as of the date of the submittal of the report and the total number of members of the Armed Forces so deployed during the quarter covered by the report. “(b) Waiver.—“(1) In general.—The Secretary may waive the requirement under subsection (a) in the case of a sensitive military operation if—“(A) the Secretary determines the public disclosure of the number of deployed members of the Armed Forces could reasonably be expected to provide an operational military advantage to an adversary; or “(B) members of the Armed Forces are deployed for a period that does not exceed 30 days. “(2) Notice.— If the Secretary issues a waiver under this subsection, the Secretary shall submit to the Committees on Armed Services of the Senate and House of Representatives—“(A) a notice of the waiver; and “(B) the reasons for the determination to issue the waiver. “(c) Sensitive Military Operation Defined.—The term ‘sensitive military operation’ has the meaning given that term in [section 130f(d) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section130f/d&num=0&edition=prelim), United States Code.”

 <a id="section-123"></a>
 ## § 123.
 Authority to suspend officer personnel laws during war or national emergency
-**(a)** In time of war, or of national emergency declared by Congress or the President after November 30, 1980, the President may suspend the operation of any provision of law relating to the promotion, involuntary retirement, or separation of commissioned officers of the Army, Navy, Air Force, Marine Corps, or Coast Guard Reserve.
+**(a)** In time of war, or of national emergency declared by Congress or the President after November 30, 1980, the President may suspend the operation of any provision of law relating to the promotion, involuntary retirement, or separation of commissioned officers of the Army, Navy, Air Force, Marine Corps, Space Force, or Coast Guard Reserve.
 So long as such war or national emergency continues, any such suspension may be extended by the President.

 **(b)** Any such suspension shall, if not sooner ended, end on the last day of the two-year period beginning on the date on which the suspension (or the last extension thereof) takes effect or on the last day of the one-year period beginning on the date of the termination of the war or national emergency, whichever occurs first.
 With respect to the end of any such suspension, the preceding sentence supersedes the provisions of title II of the National Emergencies Act ([50 U.S.C.
 1621–162](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1621–162&num=0&edition=prelim)2) which provide that powers or authorities exercised by reason of a national emergency shall cease to be exercised after the date of the termination of the emergency.